 Including the latest FAFSA forms, guidelines, and help for the 2017-2018 year, Newsday proclaimed this to be a “first rate guide to the financial aid maze,” and covers everything you think you’re missing when it comes to funding college.”

 The Ultimate Scholarship Book 2017: Billions of Dollars in Scholarships, Grants and Prizes

 by Gen Tanabe and Kelly Tunable

 At a whopping 850 +pages and subdivided into more categories than you thought you needed, this is your go to start book when seeking college funding other than student loans.
 Jam pack full of all the info you will need to apply for each of the entries, this is your one stop shop for all things scholarship.

 Grown and Flown: From 11th Grade Stress to College Success

 by Lisa Heffernan and Mary Dell Harrington

 Available in Kindle format only, this title is authored by the beloved duo of been there done that mothers from Grown and Flown, a website dedicated solely to parenting issues raising teenagers and college kids.
 Their honesty and frankness is refreshing, and you will find encouragement and thoughtfulness to help you through what can often be a the difficult process of preparing your child to head to college.

 Melissa Fenton is a freelance writer and adjunct librarian.
 Find her writing all over the internet, but her work mostly on the dinner table.
 She is on Facebook at 4BoysMother and on twitter at @melissarunsaway.

-We receive a small percentage of compensation from purchases made through these links.
+Note: We receive a small amount of compensation from purchases made through these Amazon links.